-As a child when going to a doctor you are told that there won’t be any needles and if there is it will not pinch.
+As a child when going to a doctor you are told that there won’t be any needles and if there are it will not pinch.
 Especially with the ‘needle phobia’ we all have as kids these lines were like the sound of music.

 However, no syringe doctor would be ideal for a world of fantasy and a visit to the clinic more palatable.